-The couple set the tone for the day from the very start thanks for these gorgeous invitations inspired by New Mexico’s greenery.
+The couple set the tone for the day from the very start, thanks to these gorgeous invitations inspired by New Mexico’s greenery.
 Featuring wispy hand calligraphy and illustrated floral borders, the whimsical design was referenced later in the day as escort cards.

 Jacie completed her look with a floor-length veil by Sarah Gabriel and lace-up Betsey Johnson sandals.
 “I am still so in love with my gown,” she says of her ensemble.
 “So many people said it was so ‘me’ and I agree!”